-In the end of 1982, Richard Flood left the group.
-I contacted two club organizers, John Hanti and Louis Tropea, who joined us.
+Few months later, Richard Flood left the group.
+I contacted two night club organizers, John Hanti and Louis Tropea, who joined us in the renovation of the loft.

-On December 31, 1982, the space as a club was open to the public on the occasion of a big new year eve party, The Garden of Fuzz.
-Complaints from the neighborhood stopped club activities.
+On December 31 1982, on the occasion of a big New Year eve party The Garden of Fuzz, the Plexus space opened as a night club.
+But, few days after, many complaints from the neighbourhood stopped the activity of the club.